ABOUT NEIL

 I sold my first picture to a bloke working in an Antiques shop on The Kings Road in London in 1996 for seven pounds.
 This was a few days after quitting my last proper job as a waiter knowing I couldn’t face another day, and needed to find something new to do fast.
 Photography seemed like something anybody could do and I’d been given a decent camera for my twenty-first birthday.
 I liked the idea that you could be judged by the quality of your pictures, and none of the nonsense that surrounds other jobs.

 I did some nudes for a while, starting with the flat mates in Camberwell where I lived, and this took off in a small way.
-Once they know you can be trusted, it’s surprising how many ladies would like to be photographed without their clothes on.
+Sensitive black and white nude portraits.

 But I wanted to work outside.
 I still loved the idea of travelling, and travel photographer sounded like the dream ticket.
 Before coming to London I’d spent a few years delivering yachts to places like the Caribbean and West Africa.
 This meant I could get more or less where I wanted for free, if slowly.